-Choose Your Grand Canyon Rafting Trip
+Choose Grand Canyon River Rafting Trip

-Choose Your Grand Canyon Rafting Trip
+Choose Your Grand Canyon River Rafting Trip

 With 15 different rafting outfitters operating in the Grand Canyon, we understand how confusing it can be to organize a trip, select a route, and pick a raft type.
 Fortunately, simplifying this process is our main priority here at Advantage Grand Canyon